filecoin-project/lily/schemas/README.md

 Patches are applied on top of the base schema for a major version and contain only additive, non-breaking changes with no data migration.
 This ensures patches are safe and can be applied by visor automatically.
-Some examples of additive, non-migration patches are adding a new table or view, adding field comments or adding a nullable column with a default.
+Some examples of additive, non-migration patches are adding a new table or view or adding field comments.

 Patches must be fully backwards compatible so that a database can be upgraded by a new version of visor without breaking an older version of visor that is using the same major schema version.

-Changes that are not suitable for patches include adding an index or changing a column type (may require long migrations and database unavailability), removing a table, renaming a table or column.
+Changes that are not suitable for patches include adding an index or column (even if nullable), changing a column type (may require long migrations and database unavailability), removing a table, renaming a table or column.

+Once a table has been defined in a schema its structure should be considered immutable.
+Changes that would require modification of a table's schema should instead create a new table.

 ## Schema Directories